Ed Vaizey: Ministerial career

-Expenses claims

-On 18 May 2009, The Daily Telegraph reported that receipts submitted by Vaizey show that he ordered a £467 sofa, a £544 chair, a £280.50 low table and a £671 table in February 2007 from Oka, a furniture shop run by Annabel Astor.
-The Commons Fees Office initially rejected the claim as the receipt said that the furniture was due to be delivered to Vaizey's home address in West London, but was later paid when Vaizey advised the Fees Office that the furniture was intended for his second home at his Wantage constituency.
-Vaizey told The Daily Telegraph that he and his wife "had it delivered to London because we would be in to collect it and we were driving down with it".

-When these claims became public, Vaizey said that he had repaid the cost of the Oka furniture and the antique chair which he had bought with taxpayers' money: "I accept that the £300 armchair was an antique item and therefore that claim should not have been made.
-I also accept that the Oka items could be deemed as being of higher quality than necessary.
-I have paid back both these claims.
-I have not claimed for any other furniture bought for my constituency home at any time before or since."
-Vaizey has described himself as "relatively affluent".

-In November 2011, it was further reported that Vaizey had submitted expenses claims of 8p for a 350-yard car journey and 16p for a 700-yard journey.

 Peerage

 It was announced on 31 July 2020 that Vaizey was to be raised to the peerage in the 2019 Dissolution Honours.
 He was created Baron Vaizey of Didcot, of Wantage in the County of Oxfordshire in the afternoon of 1 September.

-He made his maiden speech in the House of Lords on 21 September 2020.
+As a peer, Vaizey proposed an amendment (and effective delay) to the 2024–25 Tobacco and Vapes Bill on 14 May 2025, following his visit to the Swiss research facility of leading heated tobacco company Philip Morris International, which paid for Vaizey's flight and accommodation.
+He suggested that more research was needed into comparing the harm to human health from heated tobacco relative to the harm of smoking cigarettes.
+Martin McKee, professor of European public health at the London School of Hygiene & Tropical Medicine, suggested that a better comparison would be to compare its harm relative to not smoking at all.

 Media career

 Vaizey has been a regular commentator for the Conservative Party in the broadcast and news media.
 He wrote regular comment pieces for The Guardian between 1998 and 2005 and has contributed articles to The Sunday Times, The Times and The Daily Telegraph.
 He briefly wrote editorials for the Evening Standard.
 Vaizey is also a regular broadcaster, having appeared on Fi Glover's and Edwina Currie's shows on BBC Radio 5 Live, as a regular panelist on Channel 5's The Wright Stuff, BBC Radio 4's Despatch Box and Westminster Hour, and occasionally presented People and Politics on the BBC World Service.
+Vaizey is a regular contributor on ITV’s Good Morning Britain, and since December 2022, Vaizey has been a regular presenter on Times Radio.

 On 24 September 2010, Vaizey was named tenth in the 2010 Guardian Film Power 100 list.
 He played a cameo role as an Oxfordshire MP in the 2012 film Tortoise in Love.